Akshansh2515/Mood-Sync/README.md

-# Flutter Notes App
+# Mood Sync

-This Flutter Notes App is designed to help you create, edit, and delete notes efficiently.
+This Flutter Journal App is designed to help you create, edit, and delete notes efficiently.
 It includes an emotion detection feature that analyzes the content of your notes and suggests songs based on the detected emotions.
 The notes are displayed in a grid with pastel and soft colors randomly assigned to each note for a pleasant visual experience.

 ## Features